 - Very unlikely to buy… score 1

 When you add up the scores of the first two items, you get an overall idea of how well the idea is going to fly with your target market.
 At this stage customers responding are not actually spending money at the retail store so the percentage folks who politely say Very likely buy/likely buy might actually turn out to be less than half eventually .
 Thus in the sample say 70% fall into the very likely/likely category – after product launch the numbers might be under 35% who actually buy.
 Here past data is helpful for caliberating customer responses in similar categories.
-For example, AC Neilsen-Bases earlier BASES ( Booz Allen Sales Estimates System) has been gathering data since 1986 and is able to quickly compare with past purchase intention data to give a good sense of how the purchase intention estimates might work out in consumer product categories.
+For example, earlier BASES ( Booz Allen Sales Estimates System) now a part of the Nielsen group, has been gathering data since 1986.
+BASES is able to quickly compare with past purchase intention data to give a good sense of how the purchase intention estimates might work out in consumer product categories.